Bhavishya2601/TikTakToe-Game/README.md

-# Tic Tac Toe - Java Console Game
+# TikTakToe - Java Console Game

-A simple **Tic Tac Toe** (Tik Tak Toe) game built with Java for two players.
+A simple **Tik Tak Toe** game built with Java for two players.
 Played in the console, this game allows players to take turns placing Xs and Os until someone wins or the game results in a draw.

 ---